Four Seasons Hotel and Residences (Nashville)

 Four Seasons Hotel and Residences is a 542-foot (165 m), 40-story skyscraper located in Nashville, Tennessee.
 The building contains 235 hotel rooms between floors 5 and 14 and another 144 private condominium units on the upper levels.
+It is the largest competed building in Nashville during the 2020s thus far, however, it will be passed when Paramount Tower completes in 2028.
+Four Seasons Hotel and Residences is the tallest building by roof height in all of Tennessee.
+Also includes the tallest Penthouse in Nashville, selling for $33,500,000 on Zillow, making it the top 3 most expensive listings in Tennessee.

 History

 Four Seasons Hotel and Residences was originally proposed by Los Angeles-based AECOM Capital and Boston-based The Congress Group as a two-tower project to redevelop a low-rise apartment building but the plans were later altered to instead include a single high-rise.
 In March 2019, Four Seasons Hotels and Resorts announced it would constitute the tower's hotel component.
 In April 2019, it was announced that construction would proceed after the development team secured $360 million in financing for the project.
 On June 20, 2019, a groundbreaking ceremony was held for Four Seasons Hotel and Residence.

 In November 2023, the hotel component of Four Seasons Hotel and Residences was purchased by Mexico-based GD Holdings LLC for $165 million.